It’s Time to Destroy the Billable Hour

 “Associates doing work is a real problem.
 I’ve found that insisting that all work be done by partners results in better work for less money in the end, even though the nominal hourly rate is much higher, because an associate will bill for several hours researching a subject which the partner already knows off the top of their head.”

-That’s great advice – and that’s why my firm has no associates and each attorney on my team has 10+ years’ experience, was trained at big law firms and has stellar academic credentials.
+That’s great advice – and that’s why my firm has no associates and each attorney on my team has 10-25 years of experience.
 But even that advice doesn’t completely solve the inherent problem of the billable hour model because inefficiency is still rewarded: the longer the project drags on, the more the law firm is paid.

 There’s only one solution: fixed fees – i.e., the law firm and the client agree beforehand how much the project will cost.
 This is the dagger to the billable hour model.